XieResearchGroup/PortalLearning/README.md

 # Environment setup
-Necessary packages to be installed have been specified in <code>environment_setup.txt</code>
+Necessary packages to be installed have been specified in <code>environment_setup.txt</code>.
+Docker file can also be found in the folder<code>environment/</code>

 # Data
-You can download data and pretrained weights from [here](https://zenodo.org/record/5701618#.YZHfmmDMKUk)
+You can download data and pretrained weights from [here](https://zenodo.org/record/6950921)
 # PortalCG
 NatureCS under reivew.
 For Code Ocean replication